babbins/baird-guitars/src/pages/guitars/lr-1.md

 Chambered solid body electric

-\-Two hand wound mini humbuckers, later switched to one mini humbucker in the neck position and a normal hand wound humbucker by the bridge
+- Two hand wound mini humbuckers, later switched to one mini humbucker in the neck position and a normal hand wound humbucker by the bridge

-\-25.5" scale
+- 25.5" scale

-\-Mahogany body
+- Mahogany body

-\-Rosewood fingerboard on a maple neck
+- Rosewood fingerboard on a maple neck